nanoframework/Samples/samples/WebSockets/WebSockets.Server.RgbSample/README.md

 1. Start Microsoft Visual Studio 2022 (VS 2019 and VS 2017 should be OK too) and select `File > Open > Project/Solution`.
 2. Starting in the folder where you unzipped the samples/cloned the repository, go to the subfolder for this specific sample.
 Double-click the Visual Studio Solution (.sln) file.
-3. Change the WiFi Ssid and Password on line 22 and 23.
+3. Change the Wifi Ssid and Password on line 22 and 23.
 4. Press `Ctrl+Shift+B`, or select `Build > Build Solution`.

 ## Run the sample